36wish/36wish.github.io/_posts/2021-07-09-options-for-getting-hong-kong-cash-payout-from-overseas.md

 Referral code: XH2348

 ✅ Best designed app
-✅ Cute cartoon characters and lucky draw which makes banking fun ✅ Sign up bonus of at least HK$100 if you use referral code above (amount varies depending on your luck) ✅ Good interest rate
+✅ Cute cartoon characters and lucky draw which makes banking fun
+✅ Sign up bonus of at least HK$100 if you use referral code above (amount varies depending on your luck)
+✅ Good interest rate
+✅ Free debit card
 ❌ Difficult to download app. iPhone: make a new Apple ID with region set to Hong Kong.
-Android: use the .apk provided ❌ You can sign up using an overseas address, but I don't recommend it because they will ask you lots of questions and maybe close your account.
+Android: use the .apk provided
+❌ You can sign up using an overseas address, but I don't recommend it because they will ask you lots of questions and maybe close your account.
 Best to use a HK address to sign up
-❌ Must use HK phone number, see below on how to get one ❌ Requires facial recognition to log in so is more troublesome if you're doing this for other people
+❌ Must use HK phone number, see below on how to get one
+❌ Requires facial recognition to log in so is more troublesome if you're doing this for other people

 ## Mox

 [Mox Bank](https://mox.com/) cannot be used for the HK gov cash payout but it's a good bank to use if you want to keep some money in HK.

 ✅ Very good app design
 ✅ Good interest rate
+✅ Free debit card
 ❌ Requires Hong Kong address

 # Phone numbers